 For those who want something different, you can always ascend Ben Nevis from the south.
 The direct route from this side is up Carn Dearg (not to be confused with the one to the north!) and make no mistake, is steep!
 At only 4.4km in length, you’ll ascend a mammoth 1200m over difficult terrain.
 You’ll be avoiding the crowds, that’s for certain!
 You can then descend via the southern blunt ridge down towards Bealach Cumhann – with a lot of navigation and care!
 One for the experienced route finders only!

-We’ve also created our own website dedicated to Walking up Ben Nevis.Tags: Hillwalking
+We’ve also created our own website dedicated to Walking up Ben Nevis.Tags: All the walks up Hillwalking